Houstin0/Code-Challenge-week1-Bank-of-Flatiron/src/README.md

 # Bank of Flatiron
 ## Description
-The Bank of Flatiron is a web application that allows users to view a list of their recent bank transactions and offers various other features.
+The Bank of Flatiron is a web application that allows users to view a list of their recent bank transactions ,filter transactions by typing into the search bar, fill out and submit the form to add a new transaction which adds the new transaction to the table,sort transactions by category or description and delete a transaction which will remove it from the table.
 This app is built using React, providing a user-friendly and intuitive interface for managing personal finances effectively.
-## Features

 ## Project Setup
 Follow these steps to set up and run the Bank of Flatiron React App on your local machine: